 - We tested the effectiveness of management's controls over the evaluation of the likelihood of (1) the recovery in future rates of costs incurred and deferred as regulatory assets, and (2) a refund or a future reduction in rates that should be reported as regulatory liabilities.
-We also tested the effectiveness of management's controls over the initial recognition of amounts as electric utility plant; regulatory assets or liabilities; and the monitoring and evaluation of regulatory developments that may affect the likelihood of recovering costs in future rates or of a future reduction in rates. - We evaluated the Company's disclosures related to the impacts of rate regulation, including the balances recorded and regulatory developments. - We read relevant regulatory orders issued by the OPUC and the FERC for the Company, filings made by intervenors, regulatory statutes, and other publicly available information to assess the likelihood of recovery in future rates or of a future reduction in rates based on precedents of the OPUC's and the FERC's treatment of similar costs under similar circumstances.
-We evaluated the external information and compared to management's recorded regulatory asset and liability balances for completeness. - For regulatory matters in process, we inspected the Company's filings with the OPUC and the FERC, and considered the filings with the OPUC and FERC by intervenors that may impact the Company's future rates, for any evidence that might contradict management's assertions. - We obtained an analysis from management and support from internal and external legal counsel, as appropriate, regarding probability of recovery for electric utility plant and regulatory assets or future reduction in rates for regulatory liabilities, not yet addressed in a regulatory order to assess management's assertion that amounts are probable of recovery or a future reduction in rates.
+We also tested the effectiveness of management's controls over the initial recognition of amounts as electric utility plant; regulatory assets or liabilities; and the monitoring and evaluation of regulatory developments that may affect the likelihood of recovering costs in future rates or of a future reduction in rates - We evaluated the Company's disclosures related to the impacts of rate regulation, including the balances recorded and regulatory developments. - We read relevant regulatory orders issued by the OPUC and the FERC for the Company, and other publicly available information to assess the likelihood of recovery in future rates or of a future reduction in rates based on precedents of the OPUC's and the FERC's treatment of similar costs under similar circumstances.
+We evaluated the external information and compared to management's recorded regulatory asset and liability balances for completeness. - We obtained an analysis from management, regarding probability of recovery of regulatory assets or future reduction in rates for regulatory liabilities not yet addressed in a regulatory order to assess management's assertion that amounts are probable of recovery or a future reduction in rates.